ValleyDragon888/KtVox_docs/Writerside/topics/Homepage.md

-# Ascii-engine - Homepage
+# KtVox - Homepage

-The ascii-engine is a kotlin-powered game engine for creating games in the terminal.
+The KtVox is a kotlin-powered game engine for creating games in the terminal.
 If you're new, go to "Quick Start"